After Hours Arrival

 What is the cost of the entrance fee?

 A $30 per vehicle entrance fee is required, or a $15 individual fee, (both good for seven days) unless you have a park pass.
 Fees and passes can be purchased at entrance stations.
 Commercial permits are required for businesses. and a special use permit may be required for some activities.

 Are campfires allowed?

-Ground fires and wood fires are prohibited throughout Big Bend National Park.
-Charcoal is allowed in grills in campgrounds.
+NO. Ground fires and wood fires are prohibited throughout Big Bend National Park.
+Charcoal is allowed in provided grills in campgrounds.
 You may have a fire in a fire pan while on a river trip, or use a containerized fuel stove for backpacking.

 Is fishing allowed in the park?